George W. Romney: 1968 presidential campaign

 Romney formally announced on November 18, 1967, at Detroit's Veterans Memorial Building, that he had "decided to fight for and win the Republican nomination and election to the Presidency of the United States".
 His subsequent release of his federal tax returns – twelve years' worth going back to his time as AMC head – was groundbreaking and established a precedent that many future presidential candidates would have to contend with.
 He spent the following months campaigning tirelessly, focusing on the New Hampshire primary, the first of the season, and doing all the on-the-ground activities known to that state: greeting workers at factory gates before dawn, having neighborhood meetings in private homes, and stopping at bowling alleys.
 He returned to Vietnam in December 1967 and made speeches and proposals on the subject, one of which presaged Nixon's eventual policy of Vietnamization.
 For a while, he got an improved response from voters.

 Two weeks before the March 12 primary, an internal poll showed Romney losing to Nixon by a six-to-one margin in New Hampshire.
 Rockefeller, seeing the poll result as well, publicly maintained his support for Romney but said he would be available for a draft; the statement made national headlines and embittered Romney (who would later claim it was Rockefeller's entry, and not the "brainwashing" remark, that doomed him).
 Seeing his cause was hopeless, Romney announced his withdrawal as a presidential candidate on February 28, 1968.
 Romney wrote his son Mitt, still away on missionary work: "Your mother and I are not personally distressed.
 As a matter of fact, we are relieved. ...
 I aspired, and though I achieved not, I am satisfied."

 Nixon went on to gain the nomination.
 At the 1968 Republican National Convention in Miami Beach, Romney refused to release his delegates to Nixon, something Nixon did not forget.
-Romney finished a weak fifth, with only 50 votes on the roll call (44 of Michigan's 48, plus six from Utah).
+Romney finished a weak fifth, with only 50 votes on the roll call (44 of Michigan's 48, plus six of Utah's eight).
 When party liberals and moderates and others expressed dismay at Nixon's choice of Spiro Agnew as his running mate, Romney's name was placed into nomination for vice president by Mayor of New York John Lindsay and pushed by several delegations.
 Romney said he did not initiate the move, but he made no effort to oppose it.
 Nixon saw the rebellion as a threat to his leadership and actively fought against it; Romney lost to Agnew 1,119–186.
 Romney, however, worked for Nixon's eventually successful campaign in the fall, which did earn him Nixon's gratitude.